Green Bay Blizzard

-The Green Bay Blizzard is a professional indoor football team based in Ashwaubenon, Wisconsin, founded in 2003.
-The Blizzard began play in the Indoor Football League in 2010, after having played the previous seven seasons in af2, the now-defunct minor league of the Arena Football League.
+The Green Bay Blizzard are a professional indoor football team based in the Green Bay metropolitan area that competes in the Indoor Football League (IFL).
+The franchise was founded in 2003.
+The Blizzard began play in the IFL in 2010, after having played the previous seven seasons in af2, the now-defunct minor league of the Arena Football League.
 They play their home games at the Resch Center.
 The team's logo represents Bruiser, the team mascot.

 History

 af2: 2003–2009

-The Blizzard started out as an af2 expansion team in 2003 with Jose Jefferson as the team's head coach.
+The Blizzard started out as an AF2 expansion team in 2003 with Jose Jefferson as the team's head coach.
 The team finished 2–14, last in the National Conference Midwest Division.
 They only averaged 2,957 fans a game.

 At the beginning of the 2004 season, the Blizzard replaced Jose Jefferson with former Green Bay Packers linebacker Brian Noble.
 Despite the team improving during the 2004 season, the Blizzard finished 6–10.

 In 2005, the team moved from the National Conference to the American Conference of AF2.
 The Blizzard became a member of the American Conference's East division.
 The team also replaced Noble with veteran Arena Football League Bob Landsee.
 The team continued their trend of improvement in 2005 finishing 9–7, good for 3rd in the East Division, and reaching the postseason for the first time.
-They fell in the first round to Wilkes-Barre/Scranton.
+They fell in the first round to the Wilkes-Barre/Scranton Pioneers.

 Blizzard head coach Bob Landsee became the first coach in team history to return for their second season.
 The Blizzard also came under new ownership as former coach Brian Noble lead an investment group that purchased the team.
 Noble became the new President of the four-year-old franchise and began a complete revitalization of the organization, drastically lowering ticket prices in an attempt to boost their average game attendance.
 The team set a new single game attendance record of 7,184 in the season finale against Louisville.
 The team experienced an improvement on the field as well, going into the final game of the 2006 regular season tied with the Louisville Fire for first in the East Division at 9–6.
 This set up a showdown between the two teams at the Resch Center for the East Division title, which the Blizzard won 54–53.
 The Blizzard earned a first round bye before facing the 2005 ArenaCup Champion Memphis Xplorers in the Blizzard's inaugural home playoff game, which they won 67–50.
 This victory sent them to the American Conference Championship Game against the Florida Firecats, which they won 60–47, capturing the conference title and advancing to ArenaCup VII, where they lost to the Spokane Shock 54–37.